podinate/podinate/README.md

 ## Get Started Developing
 Each top level folder has a Readme.
 Please read `api-backend/Readme.md` and `cli/Readme.md` to get started.

-The backend and frontend communicate through client/server packages built off the OpenAPI spec in `api/`, if you make any changes to it, run `make api-generate` to rebuild it.
+The controller and cli communicate through client/server packages built off the OpenAPI spec in `api/`, if you make any changes to it, run `make api-generate` to rebuild it.